Last updated: October 03, 2024

 Save for a larger down payment

-While a larger down payment is beneficial for all borrowers, it may be especially advantageous for self-employed individuals.
-A down payment of at least 20% of the purchase price may help alleviate lender concerns about your income stability and result in more favorable loan terms.
+A larger down payment is beneficial for all borrowers, including self-employed individuals.
+For example, a down payment of at least 20% of the purchase price may result in more favorable loan terms.

 Maintain stable finances